Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Zirconia Dental implants themselves are small, sturdy posts that we can place below your gumline to restore the root structure of any number of missing teeth.
 Due to biocompatible nature of our materials, they’re able to naturally fuse with the jawbone through a process called osseointegration, allowing them to function exactly how the roots of your natural teeth do.
 Once they’ve done this, we can attach a customized restoration, like a dental crown or bridge, to them so you can enjoy lifelike, fully functional prosthetics.

-The 4-Step Dental Implant Process
+The 4 Step Dental Implant Process

-Benefits of Zirconia Dental Implants
+The Benefits of Dental Implants

 Woman with flawless smile after zirconia dental implant tooth replacement